mdancho84/mdancho84.github.io/_posts/2023-06-06-storytelling-funkyheatmaps.md

 The table above contains a list of Sector ETFs that people like you and me can invest in.
 But there's a problem...

-## The problem is that Fidelity's table is confusing
+## The problem is that the financial table is confusing

 If I can't tell in 2 seconds what this table is telling me.
 Then it's not persuasive.
 It's just confusing.